 What is VPS hosting and is it right for me?

-Since we launched our Virtual Private Server (VPS) Cloud platform we have encountered a number of customers who got completely out of their depth for no good reason.
+Since we launched our Virtual Private Server (VPS) Cloud platform (link opens in a new window) we have encountered a number of customers who got completely out of their depth for no good reason.
 We also continue to receive enquiries from customers wanting to upgrade from a shared hosting account to a VPS, thinking it requires little or no thought from themselves.

 How does a VPS differ from a cPanel hosting account or a WHM reseller account?